 Enabling or disabling search suggestions

-- To see search suggestions in the address bar, put a check mark next to Show search suggestions in location bar results.
+- To see search suggestions in the address bar drop-down, put a check mark next to Show search suggestions in address bar results.

 - To show search suggestions before your browsing history, put a check mark next to Show search suggestions ahead of browsing history in address bar results

 - To show search suggestions in Private Browsing windows, put a check mark next to Show search suggestions in Private Windows.

 When Firefox finds a match in your previous searches, it may show search history suggestions above the suggestions freshly retrieved from your search site.
 The suggestions are marked with a clock icon.